Convergence structures and Hausdorff uo-Lebesgue topologies on vector lattice algebras of operators: Introduction and overview

 This paper is organised as follows.

-\cref{sec:preliminaries} contains the necessary notations, definitions, and conventions, as well as a few preparatory results that are of interest in their own right. \cref{res:orthisorth_linear}, below, shows that, in many cases of practical interest, a unital positive linear representation of a unital $f$-algebra on a vector lattice is always an action by orthomorphisms.
-Its consequence \cref{res:orthisorth}, below, unifies several known results in the literature on compositions with orthomorphisms.
+\cref{sec:preliminaries} contains the necessary notation, definitions, and conventions, as well as a few preparatory results that are of interest in their own right. \cref{res:orthisorth_linear} shows that, in many cases of practical interest, a unital positive linear representation of a unital \falg\ on a vector lattice is always an action by orthomorphisms.
+Its consequence \cref{res:orthisorth} specialises this to the case of left and right multiplications of order bounded operators by orthomorphisms.

 In \cref{sec:implications_between_convergences}, we study the validity of each of the 36 possible implications between the 6 convergences that we consider on vector lattice algebras of order bounded linear operators on a Dedekind complete vector lattice.
 We do this for the order bounded linear operators as well as for the orthomorphisms.
-The results that are already in \cite{deng_de_jeu_UNPUBLISHED:2020b} and a few additional ones are sufficient to complete the \cref{table:convergences_general,table:convergences_orthomorphisms}, below.
+The results that are already in \cite{deng_de_jeu:2021} and a few additional ones are sufficient to complete the \cref{table:convergences_general,table:convergences_orthomorphisms}.

 \cref{sec:continuity_in_one_variable} contains our results on the continuity of the left and right multiplications by a fixed element with respect to each of the six convergence structures on the order bounded linear operators.
 For this, we distinguish between the multiplication by an arbitrary order bounded linear operator, by an order continuous one, and by an orthomorphism.
 By giving (counter) examples, we show that our results are sharp in the sense that, whenever we state that continuity holds for multiplication by, e.g., an orthomorphism, it is no longer generally true for an arbitrary order continuous linear operator, i.e., for an operator in the `next best class'.
 We also consider these questions for the orthomorphisms.
-The results are contained in \cref{table:right_multiplication,table:left_multiplication,table:multiplication_on_orthomorphisms}, below.
+The results are contained in \cref{table:right_multiplication,table:left_multiplication,table:multiplication_on_orthomorphisms}.